 HOW TO HELP KEEP YOUR CHILD’S MOUTH GUARD STAY CLEAN AND IN GOOD SHAPE.....

-Your child should wear the mouth guard during training sessions & match play (& at times there’s a risk of knocks or falls.)
+Your child should wear the mouth guard during training sessions & match play (and at times when there’s a risk of knocks or falls )